rxElectron/PyHub/readme.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE-MIT](LICENSE-MIT) file for details.